Learning Places Scotland Awards

 Celebrating Excellence & Achievement in Education!

-There are 12 categories to choose from – recognising consultants, contractors, architects, projects as well as innovation and sustainability.
+There are 12 categories in 2021 recognising clients, consultants, contractors, architects, projects as well as innovation and sustainability.
 New for 2021 is the Recognition Award which will celebrate the innovations that education settings have made in response to the Covid-19 crisis.
-All will be hotly contested and highly prized by the winners who will be celebrated at the Awards Dinner on 23 November.
+All will be hotly contested and highly prized by the winners who will be celebrated at the Awards Dinner on 23 November 2021.

 The qualifying period for all projects is 1 January 2019 – 18 June 2021.